JackDanna/FogentRoleplayTemplate/README.md

 A character is trying to determine how far away they can shoot their fireball spell.
 It has the Ranges "Long (Normal), Long (Disadvantage), Long (Super Disadvantage)".
 The governing Skill's Dice Pool is 7d6.

-We'd calcualte the "Long (Normal)" Range as follows.
+We'd calculate the "Long (Normal)" Range as follows.
 It's Min Range would 0 + (7 * 0) = 0.
 It's Max Range would be 0 + (7 * 20) = 140.
 So the result would be "Long (Normal): 0 - 140 ft".

 The final result of all of the Ranges would be "Long (Normal): 0 - 140 ft, Long (Disadvantage): 140 - 280 ft, Long (Super Disadvantage): 280 - 420 ft".
-Since "Long (Normal)" and "Long (Disadvantage)" overlap at 140 ft, if a target were engaged at that distance than we'd use "Long (Normal)" since it is the most adventageous.
+Since "Long (Normal)" and "Long (Disadvantage)" overlap at 140 ft, if a target were engaged at that distance than we'd use "Long (Normal)" since it is the most advantageous.

 ## Area Of Effect